Good food, fun, adventure & more await you when you stay in one of Hidden Ireland's catered country houses

 Irish Food at it’s most authentic

-Dining at a Hidden Ireland house allows you to enjoy a truly unique experience that reflects the individual quirks and charms of your chosen property.
+Dining in a Hidden Ireland house allows you to enjoy a truly unique experience that reflects the heritage and influence that is unique to your chosen property.
 Some houses specialise in cooking wild game, a rare treat for any food lover; others take their inspiration from the nearby sparkling rivers and lakes, while others focus on bringing local grass-fed beef and lamb to the table.
 Meanwhile, all rely on one of the most authentic traditions of any food culture, utilising locally foraged foods, meaning you can often find mushrooms, berries and wild garlic that will give your food an authentic Irish taste.

 Fresh, local ingredients mean you get the best in Irish dining

 As well as producing their own ingredients each house also has a special relationship with the passionate food producers in their local area, again to ensure you get an authentic Irish dining experience, one that offers restaurant quality in a comfortable and luxurious setting.
 All of these fresh ingredients, and the recipes they’re used in, represent a venerable tradition of cooking and food preparation that stretches back for generations of Irish country house life.

 Make memories for life at a Hidden Ireland House

 Many of the Hidden Ireland houses offer communal dining, a memorable and fun experience that gives guests a chance to enjoy the company of like-minded travellers, and often their hosts too.
 Menus are usually set, but dietary requirements are always accommodated and your host will discuss any such requirements that you or a member of you party have prior to your arrival.

 If you want to try out a unique Hidden Ireland dish at home and impress your friends with the best of Irish food, see some of our members’ favourite recipes shared on our Food & Recipes Blog.
 When asked about their food offering here’s what some of our members had to say…